-The Group's financial reports will be available on its website https://sunfinance.group/ after the Issue Date.
+The Group's financial reports will be available on its website www.sunfinance.group after the Issue Date.

-The tables below present key selected financial information for the Group and have been derived from the latest Group's audited consolidated financial data as at and for the financial years ended 31 December 2021 and 31 December 2020.
-In addition, the Group's unaudited consolidated financial report as at and for the first half-year period ended 30 June 2022, has also been provided.
+The tables below present key selected financial information for the Group and have been derived from the latest Group's audited consolidated financial data as at and for the financial years ended 31 December 2021, 31 December 2020 and 31 December 2022.